 The information held by school can be updated regularly, as your child's needs change, or at specific points in the school year.
-It is often useful to revisit your plan towards the end of the summer term, especially if your child will be having a different teacher in the new school year.
+It is often useful to revisit your plan towards the end of the summer term, especially if your child will be having different teachers in the new school year.

-You can ask to meet with your child's new teacher before the start of each new school year.
-This will give you the opportunity to talk through your plan together and ensure the new teacher is aware of your specific concerns in relation to your child's wellbeing.
+You could ask to meet with your child's Tutor, SENCO and Head of Year before the start of each new school year.
+This will give you the opportunity to talk through your plan together and ensure there is a plan in place to share information with teachers so they are aware of your child's specific needs.